Kasha Sequoia Slavner, Director, Screenwriter, Cinematographer, Editor

 Marla’s a woman of many interests and talents.Her passion and commitment to caring & making the world a better place has seen her participation at the community, government & board levels advocating for youth, education, environment, arts & literacy, access to justice, elimination of violence against women & girls, human rights issues.

 She is an entrepreneur with unbridled catalyst energy & creative vision and was the founding director of the International Children’s Art Foundation, which was recognized as an official NGO under the World Decade for Cultural Development by UNESCO.
-She has served as a United Nations delegate for the past five years at The Commission on the Status of Women with the Canadian Voice of Women for Peace.
+She has served as a United Nations delegate for the past six years at The Commission on the Status of Women with the Canadian Voice of Women for Peace.

 Troy Young, Post-Production Supervisor